fahimakhalifa/finance-assistant-project/README.md

 ---

 ## Screenshots

-> Add these to show the app in action:
+>  See the app in action:
 - `images`

 ```